Need to jazz up a fence or trellis? Our native coral honeysuckle features scarlet flowers that bloom for months. And Florida's wildlife loves it, too!

 Also called trumpet honeysuckle, this vine is best known for its bright red, tubular flowers.
 Clusters of blooms emerge on new growth in spring and summer.
 The flowers attract hummingbirds and butterflies for months before maturing into berries.
 These fruits draw songbirds in late summer and fall.

 In some cultivars of L. sempervirens the new growth is a soft pink.
 The leaves are medium-sized and pretty, too.
 The tops are bright green and in a breeze flash silvery undersides.
 Improved cultivars are available in some nurseries.
 'Sulphurea' produces bright yellow flowers.
 'Superba' has broadly oval leaves.
 'Magnifica' is late flowering and produces large, bright red blooms.

 Coral honeysuckle is a Florida-Friendly alternative to Japanese honeysuckle (L. japonica).
 Japanese honeysuckle is invasive and typically has white or yellow flowers.

 Planting and Care

-It is generally a low-maintenance plant once it's established, since it is drought tolerant and does not attract any particular pests.
+Coral honeysuckle is generally a low-maintenance plant once it's established.
+It is drought tolerant and does not attract any particular pests.